Skip to main content

 • Once I have applied, when can I expect an admission decision?

-While exact timelines can vary each cycle, most candidates should expect an update to their application status within 6-8 weeks following our deadline to apply.
+While decision timelines can vary each cycle, most candidates should expect an update to their application status within 4-6 weeks after our deadline to apply has passed.

 • Does your admissions process include an interview?